drsooch/haskell-coverage/README.md

 Error reporting is not particularly graceful in `haskell-coverage` yet.
 Your best bet if you get failures is to run one of the `hpc` commands with similar inputs.
 This generally outputs an error message that may help fix the issue.

+## Coverage Provider Information

+### Coveralls

+Integrating `haskell-coverage` with coveralls is relatively straightforward.
+Assuming you have a repository that is already connected to Coveralls, you can either:
+- Provide the `API Token` to the command line argument

+OR

+- Let `haskell-coverage` query your CI environment to provide the correct information to Coveralls

+Regardless of which option you choose `haskell-coverage` will integrate all possible information that it can provide to Coveralls.

+The currently supported CI environments are:
+- TravisCI
+- Travis Pro (this is for private repos)
+  - **NOTE** You must create an environment variable `TRAVIS_PRO` as `haskell-coverage` cannot distinguish between `travis-ci` and `travis-pro` without it
+- JenkinsCI